qooba/qooba.github.io/_posts/2023-12-31-text-transmutation.md

 English Wikipedia (entity name + section title, passage), Scientific papers (title, abstract), Common Crawl (title, passage), and others.

 To run the E5 model I will use the [Candle ML](https://github.com/huggingface/candle) framework written in Rust.
-Candle supports a wide range of ML models including whisper, LLama2, Mistral, Stable Diffusion and others.
+Candle supports a wide range of ML models including: Whisper, LLama2, Mistral, Stable Diffusion and others.
 Moreover we can simply compile and use Candle library inside WebAssembly to calculate text embeddings.